A Useful Guide To Pula, Sardinia

 There aren’t many proper hotels in Pula town, since the area is filled with beach resorts – the best in Santa Margherita di Pula.
 The most common choice from tourists is apartments or guest houses managed by private hosts, which also tend to be neat and close to the main points of interest.

 Destino di Nora – A beautiful Bed and Breakfast immersed in nature, with all the comforts and only a few hundred meters from Nora and the beaches.
 Breakfast is included, as well as an airport shuttle service.
-Ideal for couples or small groups.
+It’s the ideal place for couples or small groups.

-Italianway-Locanda della Meridiana – Another structure located in Pula, this apartment features a swimming pool, a garden, and rooms with anything a tourist might need.
+Italianway-Locanda della Meridiana – Another small place located in Pula, this apartment features a swimming pool, a garden, and rooms with anything a tourist might need.
 Beaches and other attractions are just a few minutes away.

 Forte Village Resort – if you are looking for a great resort, that’s where you need to go.
 There are various resorts to pick from, based on your budget.
 Inside, you’ll find excellent restaurants – including one run by chef Gordon Ramsay, and plenty of activities.

-Cucina Macri – just outside Pula, this restaurant well deserves its Michelin start!
+Cucina Macri – Just outside Pula, this restaurant well deserves its Michelin star!
 Service is spot on and the food absolutely delicious.
 It’s not cheap though, I shall warn you!

-Fradis Minoris – another Michelin restaurant, and another fantastic dining experience.
+Fradis Minoris – Another Michelin restaurant, and another fantastic dining experience.
+It’s a beautiful spot for a romantic dinner with a view.

 Final Considerations